-Keywords for this page: FCAT or FCAT 2.0 or Testing
+Keywords for this page: Testing, FCAT, FSA, or EOC

 All testing dates are subject to change.
 Please contact your school for specific testing dates.

 Parents and families can promote student success by staying involved in their student’s education, offering positive support and feedback, and encouraging their child to relax and do his or her very best.
 By staying connected with their student’s school and teachers and taking advantage of online resources, such as school websites and portals, parents and families can stay informed and be equipped to meet the needs of their student at home.
 To help students, parents/guardians, and educators understand what the test items will look like, the Florida Department of Education provides many resources, including practice tests.

 Please see the 2017-2018 Uniform Statewide Assessment Calendar for the specific dates of the FSA and EOC exams, as well as the computer or paper-based assessment format of each assessment.
 Please be advised that the Florida Department of Education (FLDOE) may make changes to this document.

 The FSA Math and ELA tests do not count toward a student’s grade in a subject.
 However, Algebra 1, Biology, Civics (middle school), Geometry, and U.S. History (high school), each have a state requirement that the EOC exam counts for 30% of the student’s final course grade.

 Third-grade students must participate in the statewide standardized assessment program required by section 1008.22, F.S. and demonstrate proficiency in reading in order to be promoted to fourth grade.